uccmisl/godash/README.md

 # DO NOT USE!!!

-Current release version : 1.2
+Current release version : 2.0

-We kindly ask that should you mention goDASH or goDASHbed, or use our code, in your publication, that you would reference the following paper:
+We kindly ask that should you mention [goDASH](https://github.com/uccmisl/godash) or [goDASHbed](https://github.com/uccmisl/godashbed), or use our code, in your publication, that you would reference the following paper:

 D. Raca, M. Manifacier, and J.J.
 Quinlan.  goDASH - GO accelerated HAS framework for rapid prototyping.
 12th International Conference on Quality of Multimedia Experience (QoMEX), Athlone, Ireland.
 26th to 28th May, 2020 [CORA](http://hdl.handle.net/10468/9845 "CORA") (To Appear)